isomerpages/moe-ast-elis/_learning-communities/Classroom Inquiry SIG/Classroom Inquiry of Teachers from School of Science and Technology, Singapore.md

 over an opportunity to support Christine in helping her students.
 She encouraged her colleagues from the EL Department, Ms Christine Lam and Ms Jasvindar Pal Kaur, to embark on a classroom inquiry after attending the&nbsp;
-<a href="https://safe.menlosecurity.com/https:/elis.moe.edu.sg/elis/professional-learning/professional-learning-opportunities/courses-on-classroom-inquiry/" rel="noopener noreferrer nofollow" target="_blank">Classroom Inquiry for English Language and Literature Teachers&nbsp;</a>(CIELL)
+<a href="https://safe.menlosecurity.com/https:/elis.moe.edu.sg/elis/professional-learning/professional-learning-opportunities/courses-on-classroom-inquiry/" rel="noopener noreferrer nofollow" target="_blank">Classroom Inquiry for English Language and Literature Teachers&nbsp;</a>course
-Course in 2022.</p>
+in 2022.</p>
 <p>The three teachers, with support from Dr Caroline Ho, Lead Specialist/EL,
 investigated how the use of selected reader roles from the Four Resources Model (Freebody &amp; Luke, 1999) affected their students’ critical reading